histories-in-transition/hit-astro/README.md

 ## Datamodel

-This project uses the data model defined in [dbdiagram.io](https://dbdiagram.io/d/HiT-6731b349e9daa85acafee5fa) to organize and store manuscripts, codicological units, manuscript items, works, authors, genres, and related metadata.
+This project uses the data model defined in [dbdiagram.io](https://dbdiagram.io/d/HiT-6731b349e9daa85acafee5fa) (last updated Dez.
+2025) to organize and store manuscripts, codicological units, manuscript items, works, authors, genres, and related metadata.
 To suit the researchers' aim the data is entered in a relational database [baserow](https://baserow.io/).
 This data is dumped on a regular basis in a [sister repository](https://github.com/histories-in-transition/hit-baserow-dump).
 The JSON files are then processed in the current repository, making visualizations and advanced filtered search